vovapolu/ensime.github.io/editors/emacs/hacks.md

 ### Example

 Don't forget to add all these wonderful packages to your scala mode!
-Here's a fully worked example with a custom `company-mode` setup that works without an ENSIME server, which might give you some ideas.
+Here's a fully worked example which might give you some ideas.

 ```elisp
 (add-hook 'scala-mode-hook